Doron-L/PriceOfCall/README.md

 **Speaking**                   **Interested**
 15 = speaking   &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;             17 = maybe_interested

+I threw classes 2, 8, 9, 10, 14, as they didn't seem relevant.
+Classes 3 and 4 were grouped as the non-picked up calls. the rest of the classes were grouped as the picked-up calls.

+## Exploratory Data Analysis
 I first made an exploratory data analysis to see if there are dependencies between the pick-up ratio and the features.
 It looked like the pick-up rate depends on....
 However, I suspected that this dependecy may be some averaging over....
 Thus, I plotted the pick-up rate vs. hour for the 2 area codes with the highest number of calls.

+## Machine Learning
 Even though things where not clear in the exploratory data analysis, I applied machine learning classification techniques to perhaps identify more complex dependencies that were missed using the exploratory data analysis, as the depend on a combination of many of the features.

 Text mining of the companies names. where I made exploratory data analysis for companies with many calls, and looked at the pick-up rate vs.  hour, and I grouped companies that look similar (by some word) and inserted it as a feature for the ML techniques I used.

 Feature importance.